izreal1990-collab/MillennialAi/README.md

 - [ ] Support for more transformer architectures
 - [ ] Optimized CUDA kernels for TRM operations
-- [ ] Distributed training support
 - [ ] Model compression techniques
-- [ ] Interactive visualization tools
-- [ ] Integration with major ML frameworks
+- [ ] Integration with major ML framework

 ## 📞 Support